factsheetlist/factsheetlist.github.io/index.md

 ## Uncategorized / Fun

-Factsheets that don't fit neatly into the other categories, or ones that only exist for fun
+Factsheets that don't fit neatly into the other categories, or ones that only exist for fun.

 -   [Ultimate \#1 State-funded Socialist Doc](https://docs.google.com/document/d/1uK_5_iXDga_KXZjTvSOBdOZZnGmMhLKadLtojdLWBkc/mobilebasic)
     -   Numerous sources pertaining to relevant debates over American economic policy from a lefty perspective, but existing within the realm of left-liberal policies of the Democrats